Welcome to Wiregrass Georgia Technical College!

 Students enrolled in the Commercial Truck Driving program follow a different tuition and fee schedule.
 Information about the cost of that program can be obtained through the Admissions Office.

-WGTC offers the HOPE Grant, the HOPE Scholarship, the PELL Grant, the Nelnet Payment Plan, Federal Direct Student Loans, Private Student Loans, and WIA.
+WGTC offers the HOPE Grant, the HOPE Scholarship, the PELL Grant, the Nelnet Payment Plan, Private Student Loans, and WIOA.
 To find out more information about these programs, please contact the Financial Aid Office at 229-333-2107, or log on to our website at http://www.wiregrass.edu/admissions/finaid.php.

 These questions will need to be addressed to the Financial Aid Office since this differs for every student.